Auctioned Ozzy, Swift, Nickelback, Garth, Seger Goodies To Help Build Wells

 The Obakki Foundation is currently working in Africa to improve health, education and the basic needs of life.
-In addition to completing the 100 wells, construction has begun on 10 schools in Cameroon as well as the implementation of health, nutritional and agriculture programs for 130 children in three orphanages.Nike Jordan Super Fly 5
+In addition to completing the 100 wells, construction has begun on 10 schools in Cameroon as well as the implementation of health, nutritional and agriculture programs for 130 children in three orphanages.Air Jordan 1

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.